atomt/acne/README.md

 # WARNING
 *This is very experimental.
-It's currently not easily installable and is badly documented.*
+It's currently not easily installable and is badly documented.
+If you dont guess the correct configuration, it will fail in mysterious ways*

 # acne - a ACME/Let's Encrypt client
 Acne is a ACME client that manages keys and certificates for you, but little else.
 When certificates change it will call out to a set of integration hook scripts.
 These would typically install the certs and reload the affected daemons.
 Or invoke some configuration management system.